kevinquillen/kevinquillen.github.io/_posts/2014-07-04-sass-maps-are-awesome.markdown

  - sass 3.3
  - sass maps
  - theming
+image: /assets/images/code-2.jpg
 ---

 Lately I have been exploring whats coming down the pipe for new versions of SASS.
 Version 3.3.x brings in a lot of new or improved features that, as a programmer, are very cool.
 I've enjoyed using SASS as a means of styling for quite some time now.
 It is simply a very efficient way to generate style for your site in a small amount of code.

 While building my new site, I had a little issue that I didn't know how to work around until just now.
 I typically use Grunt to build my projects, including compile SASS.
 When Grunt fails, I use Compass (which is rare).
 However, neither the SASS libs or Compass gem support
 Sass version 3.3.x yet.
 With a little doc diving, I wielded the <code>sass</code> command line tool directly to use the newest build.

 One great new feature is the ability to map key value pairs in a sass file.
 This means you can declare values and variables the same way you would define a JSON object.
 You can also nest maps within maps, which grants even more flexibility.

 I use a variety of colors to keep it interesting.
 One thing that was bothering me was my sass file that controlled the dominant colors on the site: